-While the use will not change, more information is needed on the type of medical office uses targeted for the site including overnight stays , urgent care, or other late hour use of the facility.
-Type of security measures should be reviewed.
-Any medical marijuana use or retail uses are discouraged.
+While the use will not change, more information is needed on the type of medical office uses targeted for the site including overnight stays or other late hour use of the facility.
 Hours of operation for the facility shall also be reviewed and limited.
 Weekend hours may be a concern.